CSESoc-CompClub/compclub-web/README.md

 The app is built using Docker.
 The container has the following attributes:

 ### Volumes:
- - `/data`: Data volume for the app.
-Contains sqlite db.
+ - `/data`: You must bind-mount `/data` to the backed-up local container path

 ### Ports:
 The container exposes the server on port 8080.